victorwitkamp/G814JI-OpenCore/docs/ACPI_RENAMES.md

 ## Required ACPI Renames

-**UPDATE (2025-10-24)**: The _OFF rename has been updated to use a more specific byte pattern to prevent accidentally renaming other _OFF methods in the system.
-See the detailed explanation in section 4 below.
+**UPDATE (2025-10-25)**: The ACPI renames have been corrected to use the proper OemTableId "Opt2Tabl" (not "SgPeg") based on the actual decompiled ACPI tables from this system.
+The OemTableId ensures renames only apply to SSDT10.

 ### For SSDT-DGPU_v4 (Disable NVIDIA GPU)